 Oakland Privacy is a citizen’s coalition that works regionally to defend the right to privacy and enhance public transparency and oversight regarding the use of surveillance techniques and equipment.
-We were instrumental in the creation of the first standing municipal citizens’ privacy advisory commission in the City of Oakland, and we have engaged in successful privacy enhancing legislative efforts with the Counties of Alameda and Santa Clara and several Northern California cities and regional entities.
+We were instrumental in the creation of the first standing municipal citizens’ privacy advisory commission in the City of Oakland, and we have engaged in privacy enhancing legislative efforts with the Counties of Alameda and Santa Clara and several Northern California cities and regional entities.

-Members of Oakland Privacy have sat on panels discussing surveillance technology use in forums sponsored by the California Department of Justice, RightsCon, Left Forum, HOPE Conference, Berkeley Law School, NYU Law School: Privacy Localism, Georgetown Law School: Color of Surveillance, Goldman School of Public Policy, and the Library Freedom Project/Noisebridge, among others.
+Members of Oakland Privacy have presented on panels discussing surveillance technology use in forums sponsored by the California Department of Justice, RightsCon, Left Forum, HOPE Conference, Berkeley Law School, NYU Law School: Privacy Localism, Georgetown Law School: Color of Surveillance, Goldman School of Public Policy, and the Library Freedom Project/Noisebridge, among others.

 Getting to Know Us:

 If you’d like an introduction to what we do, here are a few resources:

 This website, which has articles, documents and whatnot related to what we do:

 Our next meeting announcement, on our website, which includes a short summary of projects we are working on and have worked on: